 Huge rolling sand dunes as these in the Sahara desert are only found in about 10% of the world's desert areas.
 Most deserts consist of sandy or rocky soil or salt flats.

-The Salar de Uyuni is a desert in South America that has been formed by salt crystallisation through water evaporation of a huge salt flat or playa.
+The Salar de Uyuni is a desert in South America that has been formed by salt crystallisation through the water evaporation of a huge salt flat or playa.
 The word salar comes from the Spanish and means 'salt flat'.
-The salar is located in the Andes mountains at an elevation of over 3,656 m/ 11,995 ft.
+The salar is located in the Andes mountains at an elevation of over 3,656 m/ 11,995 ft above sea level.

 This dried out salt pan once was part of a large prehistoric lake in the Altiplano of Bolivia.
 The salt flat covers more than 10,000 square kilometres/ 3,861 square miles and the Salar de Uyuni is known as the world's largest salt flat.
 The thick salt crust which contains more than 10 billion tonnes of salt.